johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/Lost Procedures, and Diversion to Alternates.md

 ---
 ## Lost Procedures, and Diversion to Alternates

+### Objective
-**Objective:** Develop skills and procedures to identify aircraft location, with on-board charts or equipment or with ATC help, and plan diversion to an appropriate alternate airport.
+Develop skills and procedures to identify aircraft location, with on-board charts or equipment or with ATC help, and plan diversion to an appropriate alternate airport.

+### References
-**References:** PHAK Ch.
+PHAK Ch.
 16; ACS VI-C (diversion) and VI-D (lost procedures) **Builds On:** [[Pilotage and Dead Reckoning]], [[Weather Information and Cross-Country Flight Planning]], [[Navigation Charts and National Airspace System]], [[Navigation Systems, including Radar Services]]
 **Schedule:** Ground 1.0, Flight 1.0, frequent practice on multiple flights **Lesson Elements:**